heshamAsayed/-E-Commerce-Website-Vanilla-JavaScript-/README.md

-# 📚 Simple Bookstore (Vanilla JavaScript)
+# 📚 E-Commerce-Website-Vanilla-JavaScript

-> A simple **HTML / CSS / Vanilla JavaScript** project for an online bookstore.
-> Focused on displaying books, adding them to a shopping cart, and keeping both cart state and theme preference with `localStorage`.
+>A simple E-Commerce website built with Vanilla JavaScript, HTML5, and CSS3.
+>Integrated with Firebase Realtime Database for storing products and orders.
+>Includes an Admin Dashboard to manage products and monitor orders in real time, while users can browse, add to cart, and checkout.
 ---

 ## 📌 Overview